codetricity/s5d9-hacking/docs/monitoring/dweet.md

 ### Posting Data

-With the Ethernet unplugged to provide the board from sending sensor data.
+With the Ethernet unplugged to prevent the board from sending sensor data.

 ![](img/dweet/create-dweet.png)